ABbiodiversity/cure4insect/README.md

 * provide downloadable zip of results so that folks can work from local drive
 * refine interface to accept GeoJSON polygons
 * deveop fully fledged web interface
-* allow options to be modified by settings file in pkg directory (i.e. to set sender email)